A new home and artist studio in the spirit of the old McCahon House

 Named Parehuia by local kaumatua Eru Thompson in 2008, the McCahon House Artists’ Residency was built by The McCahon House Trust in 2006.
 The Residency is a purpose designed, award winning, two-bedroom accommodation and studio alongside the old McCahon House in French Bay, Titirangi, for the purposes of hosting artists' residencies.

-At the present time, residency opportunities are available to New Zealanders or New Zealand residents only.
+At the present time, residency opportunities are available to New Zealanders or New Zealand residents.

-During their residency, artists have the use of the two-bedroom apartment and studio, receive administrative support from the Trust and are paid a stipend.
+During their residency, artists have the use of the two-bedroom apartment and studio, receive strategic support from the Trust and are paid a stipend.

 Aims